 Since our memories are state dependent the experience of being coached at the beach in itself creates a powerful anchor for future actions.
 Motivation is a state of body and mind, energy facilitates energy where-as lethargy of body and mind create stagnation.
 When coastal coaching we engage our full body in solution finding, since it is our full body and mind we will require in the taking of action.

 “Modern-day humans are drowning in a sea of over-stimulation that exhausts us physically, mentally and emotionally” Wallace J Nichols.

-We integrate mBIT, NLP and APP using the outdoor environment and explore how you can more easily and more often access Blue Mind for the benefit of your health and well-being and also for your performance.
+As a Blue Health Coach™ I integrate a range of modalities including applied environmental psychology, neuro-conservation (Blue Mind Science + Philosophy) and landscape metaphor using the outdoor environment and explore how you can more easily and more often access Blue Mind for the benefit of your health and well-being and also for your performance.

 - Red Mind – edgy highs at best alert, aware and responsive at worst stressed anxious and fearful

 - Grey Mind – numbed out, overly dissociated, overwhelm and lethargy